Bill: Those I Pardoned 'Paid in Full'

 Kenneth R. Bazinet, Greg Gittrich and Corky Siemaszko - NY Daily News - January 22, 2001

-Under fire from Mayor Giuliani and other critics, former President Bill Clinton defended his decision yesterday to pardon fugitive financier Marc Rich and other controversial figures.
+Under fire from Mayor Giuliani and other critics, former President Bill Clinton defended his decision yesterday to pardon fugitive financier Marc Rich and

 Clinton said he would issue a memo in a few weeks explaining his reasoning behind the 140 pardons and 36 commutations that he granted.
 He said, however, they were in line with what other Presidents, such as Ronald Reagan, did in the closing days of their presidencies.

 "You're not saying people didn't commit the offense, you're saying they've paid - they've paid in full - and they've been out enough after their sentence to show they're good citizens," Clinton said outside a deli in Chappaqua, Westchester County.

 Rich fled to Switzerland before he could be prosecuted by then-U.S. Attorney Rudy Giuliani for fraud, racketeering and trading with the enemy.
 Clinton said he acted on the recommendation of former White House counsel Jack Quinn.

 But Rich is the ex-husband of songwriter Denise Rich, a Manhattan socialite and major Democratic Party fund-raiser who is a close friend of both the former President and Sen. Hillary Rodham Clinton.